demisto/content/Packs/MicrosoftEDLs/README.md

 The playbook requires the following inputs:
 - MineMeld Miner name (based on localdb prototype).
 This is needed in order to update Minemeld when there are any changes
 - EDL Filename.
 Name of the file with the EDL entries hosted on the Web Server (i.e.: msft-intune.txt)
+- An internal Demisto list named "msft-intune" will be created (unless already existed).
+This name should not be changed